Dysperse/API/README.md

 Smartlist started in 2020, around the peak COVID-19 crisis.
 Smartlist is **non-commercial**, **open-source**, and **free, forever**!

 ### By students, for students & families
 Hey!
 I'm Manu.
 I started Smartlist as a middle school project.
 I often found my parents struggling with home inventory, shopping lists, and more.
-That's why I wanted to build Smartlist: home inventory, lists, and finances, for free!
+That's why I wanted to build Smartlist: Home inventory for free!

 ## Top contributors
 - @ManuTheCoder